 The windows were in relatively good condition, but some required urgent attention.
 We discussed the extent of the work with Jo, the potential client.
 She expressed her desire for a thorough job, so we prepared the quote and emailed it to her.

 Given that Stony Stratford was quite a distance from Cambridge, we thought it best to book the team into a local B&B. This would save them the hassle of long commutes to and from work.
 Alex and Andy were accommodated in a nearby B&B, and the van was loaded with all the necessary tools and materials.
 With everything in place, the project commenced.

 As always, the first stage of the job was to carry out the necessary repairs.
 The boys laid out dust sheets around the house to protect the lawn and footpaths from paint dust and debris.
 Then they carved out the rotten wood, treated the affected areas with wood hardener and repaired windows with Accoya wood and flexible wood filler.

-Once the preparation was done, the boys covered the areas around the windows with masking tape and paper so the windows could be painted with paint sprayers.
-The latter allows applying an equivalent of 4-6 coats of paint if done by brush.
-It also creates a very smooth finish.
+After the preparation, the team masked the areas around the windows with tape and paper.
+This allowed the windows to be painted using paint sprayers, which can apply an equivalent of 4-6 brush coats.
+This method also results in a very smooth finish.

 The entire project was completed in just two days.
 Jo reached out via email to express her satisfaction with the work.
 For us, it’s always rewarding to know our efforts bring joy to our clients.